Photovoltaic Frequently Asked Questions

 • How are thin-film modules treated in PV*SOL calculations?

-All modules are calculated with the part-load characteristic curve (efficiency or ETA curve).
-The specific part load operation for the modules is in some cases given by the manufacturer (see Databases > PV Module > 'U/I Char. - Part Load').
 In all other cases a characteristic curve is used that is specific to the cell type.
-It is possible to select from 11 different cell types.
-For the 5 thin film types: amorph, HIT, CIS, CdTe and triple a-Si, standard characteristic curves are available for typical part load operation.
-For the other 6 cell types the standard operation for monocrystalline modules is used.
+It is possible to select from 12 different cell types.
+For the 5 thin film types: amorph, HIT, CIS, CdTe and triple a-Si, standard characteristic curves are available for typical part-load operation.

 Back to top